Brown & Brown, Inc. announces the acquisition of Highcourt Breckles Group

-/EIN News/ -- DAYTONA BEACH, Fla., April 03, 2023 (GLOBE NEWSWIRE) -- J. Scott Penny, chief acquisitions officer of Brown & Brown, Inc. (NYSE:BRO), and Mark R. McKay and Chris Coniglio announce that Brown & Brown has completed the acquisition of Highcourt Partners Limited and its subsidiaries eUnderwriters and CLIS.
+DAYTONA BEACH, Fla., April 03, 2023 (GLOBE NEWSWIRE) -- J. Scott Penny, chief acquisitions officer of Brown & Brown, Inc. BRO, and Mark R. McKay and Chris Coniglio announce that Brown & Brown has completed the acquisition of Highcourt Partners Limited and its subsidiaries eUnderwriters and CLIS.

 Highcourt Partners Limited was founded in 2011 as an entrepreneurial international insurance brokerage and risk consulting firm.
 On April 7th, 2021, Highcourt Partners Limited transformed into the Highcourt Breckles Group (HBG) when it merged with the Breckles Group, a Toronto-based agency with a 70 year history of providing insurance solutions for its customers.
 HBG's purpose is to help Canadian businesses be more competitive and assist individuals in preserving their wealth wherever they may be.
 They have consistently been ranked in Insurance Business Magazine's Top 30 Elite Brokers, Top 10 Brokerages, Top 30 Brokerages and Young Guns.